saphjra/atmt_2024/assignments/01/ex1.md

 with examples from the test set.

-The Bible text contains a higher number of longer sentences. a large number of unseen tokens: (for example HERREN - LORD), and whereas proper nouns in the infopankki data just stayed the same for the swedish and english text () , biblical names sometimes have their own language specific representation, making it harder to predict: for example in english: Noah, Shem, ham, and Japheth and in swedisch : Noa, Sem, Ham och Jafet
+The Bible text contains a higher number of longer sentences. a large number of unseen tokens: (for example HERREN - LORD), and whereas proper nouns in the infopankki data just stayed the same for the swedish and english text (Upper secondary school studies are aimed at the matriculation examination (ylioppilastutkinto) - Gymnasiestudierna siktar till studentexamen (ylioppilastutkinto)
+, biblical names sometimes have their own language specific representation, making it harder to predict: for example in english: Noah, Shem, ham, and Japheth and in swedisch : Noa, Sem, Ham och Jafet

 which are likely difficult for the model to predict.
-Furthermore, the English Bible translation has very specific idiosyncrasies, both lexically and syntactically.:
+Furthermore, the Bible has very specific idiosyncrasies, both lexically and syntactically, which are not present in the in-domain data.
-For example:
+For example: "This is the rejoicing city that dwelt carelessly, that said in her heart, I am, and there is none beside me: how is she become a desolation, a place for beasts to lie down in! every one that passeth by her shall hiss, and wag his hand."
+Note: use of the word "passeth" in this context is not common in everyday language, and the sentence structure is complex and archaic.
+Such idiosyncrasies are likely to be present throughout the Bible text, making it challenging for the model to generate accurate translations.
 I am unsure to what extent these are present in the Swedish version.